 1. You’re only human

-As a mortal creature, you are not perfect, and what do non-perfect beings do?
+As a mortal being, you are not perfect, and what do non-perfect beings do?
 Make mistakes!
 It is comforting for us to think that our decisions and behaviors are based on logical considerations of right and wrong, good or bad.

 2. You were born to evolve

-3. You did the best you could
+3. Forgive yourself – You did the best you could

-Well, of course it would be, but on the other hand – you wouldn’t know what you know today if you hadn’t made that past mistake.
+Well, of course, it would be, but on the other hand – you wouldn’t know what you know today if you hadn’t made that past mistake.

 4. Every end is a new beginning

 Losing something or someone that was meaningful to you is a traumatic experience that overcoming is similar to grieving.

 5. Know that next time is going to be better

-6. Be Thankful
+6. Be Thankful For Your Past Mistakes

-This session will help you embrace a new subconscious attitude towards your past mistakes and heal your heart of remorse, guilt, and anger.
+This session will help you forgive yourself for past mistakes, embrace a new subconscious attitude, and heal your heart of remorse, guilt, and anger.